lykkecloud/MT/README.md

 # MarginTrading.Backend, MarginTrading.AccountMarginEventsBroker #

-Margin trading core API.
+Margin trading core.
+Responsible for trading logic.

+It consists of 2 applications:

+### MarginTrading.Backend API
+Stateful app - it stores caches in-memory.
+Single instance only is allowed.
+It obtains trading commands via API, generate events via CQRS and plain RabbitMq exchanges.
+May work with 2 types of storage: MSSQL and Azure (some refactorings needed).
+The app dumps cache data to the blob.

+### MarginTrading.AccountMarginEventsBroker
 Broker to pass margin and liquidation events from message queue to storage.
-Below is the API description.

-## How to use in prod env? ##
+## How to use MarginTrading.Backend API in prod env? ##

 1. Pull "mt-trading-core" docker image with a corresponding tag.
 2. Configure environment variables according to "Environment variables" section.